Writing Guides

 • Topic sentence -> Explanation -> Summary

-How to Fix AI-Sounding Content (Manual Way)
+How to Fix AI-Sounding Content (The Manual Way)

 • Rewriting sentence rhythm